-Filing for Social Security Disability with a Diagnosis of Peripheral Artery Disease
+Social Security Disability for Peripheral Artery Disease

-To qualify for benefits with Peripheral Artery Disease, you must have imaging documentation from a Doppler or Angiography and experience intermittent claudication in addition to one of the following:
+To qualify for benefits with PAD, you must have imaging documentation from a Doppler or angiography, experience pain in the legs, and have one of the following:

 - A resting ABI of less than 0.5.

-- A resting toe systolic blood pressure of less than 30 mm Hg.
+- A resting toe systolic blood pressure of less than 30 mm HG.

 - Resting toe or brachial index of less than 0.4